MARN-5895/Website/assignments/01/README.md

      conda activate marn5895

-## Step 6: Adding packages to the environments (no action needed now)
+## Extra: Adding packages to the environments (no action needed now)

 Sometimes we will need to add packages to the environment after it has already been created using the above steps.
 If possible, you can also update the environment from the environment file.
 This involves two steps: